scalableminds/webknossos/docs/data_formats.md

 - png

 #### KNOSSOS file hierarchy
-Datasets saved as KNOSSOS cubes also be converted on [webKnossos](https://webknossos.org).
+Datasets saved as KNOSSOS cubes can also be converted on [webKnossos](https://webknossos.org).
 Please ensure that you import the correct folder (so that all layers of the dataset are contained).